-You can delete an imported model from the Model Repository [≔] page.
+You can delete an imported model from the Model Repository 1 page.
 Only models that have Ready status can be deleted.
-If a model is already deployed, you must first remove it from the deployment before you can delete it.
+If an model is already deployed, you must first remove it from the deployment before you can delete it.